 In 2019, we relaunched the platform with a slightly different take.
 We were privileged to present an academic paper by Christopher Doak and R. Eric Barnes, who have conducted an in-depth and rigorous analysis of the reliability of debate adjudicators at various levels (a subject which many of us have thought about but have never had conclusive answers).

 Apart from that, this edition presents articles written by young school debaters from various countries, in which the authors reflect on the value of debate to them personally, as well as the debate scenes in their countries.
-We hope that this unique perspective remains equally valuable to all, and welcome feedback on our new approach.
+We are confident that this unique perspective remains equally valuable to all, and welcome feedback on our new approach.

 We value all contributions from individuals and teams who are involved in debate.
 If you would like to submit an article for publication, please email email@example.com with your submission.